-That being said, for our Easter meal this year, we are preparing a dish inspired by food tourism.
-Frejon was originally brought to Lagos, Nigeria by the returning slaves from Brazil, who settled in the Portuguese quarters in Lagos.
-This dish is mainly consumed on Good-Friday during the Easter period.
+That being said this recipe Wednesday we are cooking a dish inspired by food tourism; Frejon was originally brought to Lagos, Nigeria by the returning slaves from Brazil, who settled in the Portuguese quarters in Lagos this dish is mainly consumed on good-Friday during the Easter period.

 So, prepare to share this yummy Easter special with family and friends.

 Oh and food was not all they brought, they were also the source of all the Brazilian/Portuguese surnames that you hear in Nigeria today.

 So if you like to try new things like I do, whip up your cooking tools and let’s get to work!

 500g cooked beans (pinto beans or kidney beans or black-eyed peas) [canned is fine]

 3 cooking spoons of vegetable oil